kentjhenly/kentjhenly.github.io/README.md

 - **GitHub Contribution Graph** (`/src/components/github-contributions.tsx`): This is a live look at my coding activity, pulled directly from the GitHub GraphQL API.
 It's fully responsive, with a neat horizontal scroll on mobile.

 - **Aquarium Mode** (`/src/components/aquarium.tsx`): Because why not?
-A toggleable, full-screen overlay that fills the page with animated fish and shrimp, built with a custom animation loop using requestAnimationFrame.
+A toggleable, full-screen overlay that fills the page with animated fish and shrimp.

-- **Smooth Animations** (`/src/components/magicui/`): I use Framer Motion and components from Magic UI like BlurFade to create a staggered, animated entrance for elements as they scroll into view.
+- **Smooth Animations** (`/src/components/magicui/`): The beautiful, fluid animations are powered by Magic UI.
+These are not installed as a package but are included directly in the `src/components/magicui` directory, allowing for full customization.
+This includes the Dock navigation and the BlurFade effects.

 - **MDX Blog** (`/src/app/blog/`): The blog is powered by MDX, which lets me write in Markdown and embed React components right into my posts.